makzan/Beginning-11ty-and-Netlify-Static-Site-Course/lecture-2-dynamic-vs-static-web/README.md

+---
-# Lecture 2—Dynamic vs. Static web
+title: Lecture 2—Dynamic vs. Static web
+---

 In this section, we will learn about: